Rishavkapil/System_design_notes/Databases/RDBMS.md

 ## Sharding

 Sharding distributes data across different databases such that each database can only manage a subset of the data.

+Taking a user database as an example, as the number of users increases, more shards are added to the cluster.

+Similar to the advantage of federation, sharding results in less read and write traffic, less replication, and more cache hits.

+## What is the difference between Database Sharding and Replication ?

+**Core Idea**

+**Sharding :** Split data across multiple nodes(horizontal partitioning)

+**Replication:** Copy data across multiple nodes(redundancy and high availability)

+Database Sharding scales horizontally by splitting data.

+Sharding breaks large database into multiple smaller, independent databases(called shards).

+Each shard contains a different subset of data.

+## Federation

+Federation (or functional partitioning), splits up database by function.
+For example, instead of a single monolithic database, you could have three databases : forums, users, and products, resulting in less read and write traffic to each database and therefore less replication lag.

+It refers to splitting data across multiple independent databases, where each database is autonomous and responsible for a specific domain, but they are logically combined and can be queried as a single system.

+**Why federation exists ?**

+Instead of one giant monolithic database, different teams/services manage their own database that fits their domain, improving scalability and independence.

+Now you'll getting confused between sharding and federation.
+Yes, mostly they are same but they differ in how they split the data.